-In the monthly write-up section of the PPC report, you essentially have a custom text field that you can use however you want to present value to your client.
-We recommend you use this section of the report to analyze the past month’s overall performance to show your clients how the budget is looking and how you plan on tweaking individual ads to improve their performance.
+In the monthly write-up section of the PPC report, there is a custom text field for you to provide an overview of the reporting period.
+We recommend you use this section of the report to analyze the past month’s overall performance to show your clients how the budget is looking and how you plan on optimizing individual ads or campaigns to improve their performance.

-With the monthly write-up section, you can also strategize for next month and give your client an idea of the steps you’re going to take to improve upon the campaign’s performance.
-You can also use this space to show how you’re planning on meeting your client’s goals moving forward.
+Use the monthly write-up section to strategize for next month and give your clients an idea of the action steps you’re going to take to improve upon their account’s performance.
+You can also use this section to show how you’re planning on meeting your clients’ long term goals moving forward.

 2. Google Ads – Campaigns

-This section of the report template tracks the performance of your Google Ads campaigns, compiling the performance of each individual ad in an easy-to-read, visual way.
+This section of the report template tracks the performance of your Google Ads campaigns, compiling the performance of each individual ad in an easy-to-read, intuitive way.

-The first portion of this section displays a summary of important KPIs like the number of conversions, the total cost, impressions and clicks, among others.
+The first part of this section displays a summary of important KPIs including the number of conversions, the total cost, impressions and clicks, among others.
 It also displays the average of metrics like click-through rate (CTR), cost per click (CPC) and cost per conversion.
 The second section displays these metrics per individual campaign.

 You can use this section to show your client how well the campaign is performing on Google, especially in relation to other ad platforms.
 The Google Ads Campaigns section also allows you to compare the performance of individual campaigns against one another to see where you can make adjustments.